Being a non-discriminating and fair employer

 BW Offshore follows the oil companies International Marine Forum (OCIMF) guidelines for reporting marine incidents:

-Lost Time Injury (LTI): an injury in the workplace which means the injured person is unable to resume their normal duties on the next or subsequent shifts.
+- Lost Time Injury (LTI): A Lost Time Injury (LTI) is an injury in the workplace that means the injured person is unable to resume normal duties in their next shift or subsequent shifts.

-Total Recordable Injuries (TRI): the sum of lost time injuries, restricted work cases and medical treatment cases.
+- Total Recordable Injuries (TRI): Total Recordable Injuries (TRI) are the sum of lost time injuries, restricted work cases and medical treatment cases.

 As a proactive measure, BW Offshore monitors the trend on High Risk Incidents (HRI) which are subjected to a formal incident investigation process.